Legends 102.7, WLGZ, Rochester, NY, 07/02/17

 Today, there are many new technologies available to help overcome PTSD, and most of them are only available through private practitioners.
 The VA won't have anything to do with them because of the lack of research, and they don't want to accept documented, demonstrated successes, even though it could benefit them in the long run by saving time, money and lives.

 As a private practitioner, I have these tool at my disposal and have witnessed my own healing as well as the healing of my clients, beyond my dreams.
 I can help you heal your wounds and the wounds of others, quicker and easier than what the VA can offer you, if they offer you anything.
 Debriefing and/or medication are not enough.
 We can accomplish your healing via individual counseling or in group format.

 If you are unhappy with the VA services, or unwilling to go to them for what ever reason, give me a call at 585-704-0376 or use the contact form to send me an email.
-I have a video titled “6 Days at the VA“ (include your mailing address) demonstrating the effectivity of these techniques on Vietnam Veterans that I will send you free of charge so you can see for yourself.
-Also note,that the VA has not even given the techniques a second thought, even though Gary Craig gave his time and energy to demonstrate the effectiveness of EFT on PTSD.
+There is also a YouTube video titled "6 Days at the VA" demonstrating this technique on Vietnam Veterans so you can see for yourself.
+Please be aware that the video may trigger you if you have PTSD.

 If you want rapid relief from your experiences, I can help and I'm a phone call away: 585-704-0376